PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 	➳ under 14 ( what i mean by this is more a general maturity level, but if you happen to be younger but know you are mature than you can int !
 		idk ,, i will hide you / block you if you're being weird !

-			BYI ! ? !
-	➳ IM A MINOR !! do NOT be sexual / suggestive to me .
-	➳ i make kms jokes + say the f slur (reclaimable fur me) ! if you do not like this PLEASE tell me !!!
-	➳ i mirror the attitude of people i talk to and stuff , like the way you talk; if you will be hyper to me i will be to you etc etc  ! i also kinda steal phrases people say, like how "ok? ok!" is becoming more widespread, just like little language quirks you use that i think convey meaning in a way i also could use !
-	➳ in general i'm pretty high energy and excited ! i tend to talk in caps and also type long paragraphs , if you want me to chill a bit i will , pls just ask me, preferrably specifying like what exactly i'm doing thats overwhelming (the all caps, the long replies, etc) !!i am omniverted and most of the time social interactions make me SUPER energetic/happy so this is why ! if i am more socially exhausted state (very rare fur me), i will probably still try and sound energetic but might be putting less energy into my responses.... idk how i act when i'm socially exhausted tbh i kinda forget ...
-	➳ i call everyone bro/vro + comrade + dude + pookie + oomfie (if we're friended) !
-	➳ i make some typos on purrpose + also i type fast so i may make a lot , if you use a screen reader or struggle to read typos then lmk and i will try to type in an easier to (screen)read way !! :D ➳ it might come off like i'm super forgetful if you read everything but it is more like i'm very good at remembering things that have to do with interacting with people (like what we were previously talking about, what we usually talk about, if you are like higher energy or low energy, etc), its just moreso stuff about myself (how i react/behave in everyday life) i forget , yah !
-	➳ im scared to interact first a lot,, if we're friends & i don't int first its because im scared NOT BECAUSE I HATE YOU !!! im trying to get better at this so if i'm annoying/pestering yew ..
-PLS TELL ME !!!
-	➳ please interact with me... im so lonely... i literally do not have ANYONE i consistently talk to besides my brother and my mother ...
-	➳ DONT BE AFRAID TO INT FIRST EVEN IF ITS JUST LIKE A ' HI ' PLEASE !!
-	➳ i might not understand what you're saying sometimes .. i'm kinda mousebrained lwokey .. if my reply doesn't make sense w/ what you said please tell me but also try and simplify it pls ..
-			!! if you want me to not do any of these things PLEASEPLSPLSPLSPLS TEL ME!!!!! i don't want to make anyone uncomfortable !!

 			Example of how i talk so you can judge if you may like interacting wit me !! all of this stuff may or may not be in one message, but they are things i try and keep in mind when interacting !